axelv/crypto/README.md

 #TODO:
 - [ ] **Key Establishment (STS + RSA + SHA256)**

 Semi Implemented: Montgomery Multiplication (asymmetric/monmult.c) works, but 8bit operands should be changed to 32 bit in the future (for efficiency).
+ALSO: Maybe change this to more efficient Montgomery Square algorithm.
+(We only need squaring)

 To be implemented: Mont.
 Exponentiation using Mont.
 Mult., algorithm is 14.94 in Handbook of Applied Crypto